Peter Lindbergh: Photography

+Lindbergh shot the first U.S. Vogue cover under new editor-in-chief Anna Wintour for the magazine's November 1988 issue.
+A bold departure from the magazine's traditional look, it featured model Michaela Bercu posed outside, rather than in a studio, not looking directly at the camera.
+She is wearing a bejeweled Christian Lacroix T-shirt and the first pair of jeans to appear on the magazine's cover, swapped in at the last minute since Bercu's pregnancy made the skirt she was originally supposed to wear too tight.

 In 1989, Linda Evangelista, Naomi Campbell, Tatjana Patitz, Cindy Crawford, and Christy Turlington, all young, little-known models, were photographed together for the first time by Lindbergh for the January 1990 British Vogue cover.
-It's been said that this photoshoot launched the era of the supermodel.
-The cover inspired singer George Michael to features the models in the video for his song "Freedom!
+It has been said that this photoshoot launched the era of the supermodel.
+The cover inspired singer George Michael to feature the models in the video for his song "Freedom!
 '90."
 Two years after Lindbergh's 1989 British Vogue cover shoot, Italian fashion designer Gianni Versace cast the same group of models—who by then were rapidly approaching supermodel status, if they hadn't already reached it—in Versace's Fall/Winter 1991 fashion show.

 In a 2008 interview with art historian Charlotte Cotton, Lindbergh explained:

 Using black-and-white photography was really important to creating the supermodel.
 Every time I tried to shoot them in colour, because their beauty was close to perfection, it ended up looking like a bad cosmetics advert.
 With black and white, you can really see who they are.
 It toned down the commercial interpretation that colour gives.
 What's so striking about black and white is how it really helps a sense of reality to come through.

 Lindbergh's first book was 10 Women, which came out in 1996; as of 2008, more than 100,000 copies have sold.
 Images of Women, released in 1997 as Lindbergh's first comprehensive monograph, presented a milestone survey of portrait-oriented photographs that Lindbergh had taken over the previous ten years.